mwsundberg/mwsundberg.github.io/Resume.md

 ## Web Projects
 ### **Pipeline Testing:** [Link Shortener](https://l.mws.is/) (Summer 2017)
 [Gitlab page](https://gitlab.com/mws/L).
 A link shortener that makes redirect pages with custom or automatically assigned text from links stored in a JSON file.
 Built using Node.js.
-Visit the site for a more thourough description.
+Visit the site for a more thorough description.

 ### **Team Website:** [CV Robotics Website](http://team955.org) (Fall 2015-Spring 2016)

 [Github page](https://github.com/FRC-Team-955/TeamWebsite).
-Please note that the site has been maintained by later students and as such content may be out of date or impropperly functioning.
+Please note that the site has been maintained by later students and as such content may be out of date or improperly functioning.
 The design, main features, and structure remain of my work.

 ### **Class Project:** [Cold War Digital Museum Site](https://mws.is/e-waste) (Spring 2016)
 [Github page](https://github.com/matthberg/apushMuseum).